CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 The Benefits and Risks of NIPT

 Because non-invasive prenatal testing is generally very effective, a normal result can be a massive relief for parents-to-be.
-They may decide to opt out of future CVS and amnio diagnostic testing, since the slight risk of miscarriage may no longer seem worth it.
-“If a parent receives normal results from NIPT, there is a very low chance—usually less than one percent—that their baby would later be diagnosed with one of the conditions included on the NIPT,” Sagaser says.
+They may decide to opt out of future CVS and amnio diagnostic testing, since both tests carry a slight risk of miscarriage.
+“If a parent receives normal results from NIPT, there’s a very low chance—usually less than one percent—that their baby would later be diagnosed with one of the conditions included on the NIPT,” Sagaser says.

-NIPT testing is non-invasive, so there are no physical risks for mom or baby, but it’s possible for NIPT to cause emotional anxiety.
-“Some people may feel the chance of a false positive result, or even the wait for the screening result, may cause significant stress and worry,” Sagaser says.
+NIPT testing is non-invasive, so there are no physical risks for Mom or baby, but it’s possible for NIPT to cause emotional anxiety.
+“Some people may feel the chance of a false positive result—or even the wait for the screening result can cause significant stress and worry,” Sagaser says.
 It’s something to consider when deciding if the NIPT test is right for you and your family.
-If you’re unsure, talk to your doctor or genetic counselor about whether knowing your child’s risk status would be useful to you as your prepare for baby’s arrival, Sagaser suggests.
+If you’re unsure, talk to your doctor or genetic counselor.

 How to Interpret NIPT Results

 Remember: NIPT is a screening test, not a diagnostic test.
 A positive result doesn’t mean baby will 100 percent be born without a chromosomal disorder, and a negative result isn’t a guarantee your child will be born without a genetic or chromosomal abnormality.
-That’s why it’s important for expectant parents to avoid taking non-reversible actions, such as terminating the pregnancy, based on NIPT results alone.
+That’s why it’s important for expectant parents to avoid making big decisions based on NIPT results alone.
 “If you get a positive NIPT screening, you should definitely have diagnostic testing to confirm the findings,” such as CVS or amnio, Williams says.
+Plus, reach out to your doctor to get more information on your results and the best next steps to take.

 How Much Does the NIPT Test Cost?

-NIPT is becoming more readily available to pregnant women, but the cost will ultimately depend on your insurance plan.
+NIPT has become more readily available to pregnant women since it was first introduced, but the cost will ultimately depend on your insurance plan.
 “When a pregnant patient has a medical indication for NIPT, most insurance policies contribute to the cost of the test,” Sagaser says.
 But if your insurance company doesn’t cover NIPT, many laboratories have flexible programs that can help with the cost of NIPT, which can range from $800 to $3,000.
 If you have any questions about what you’d pay for an NIPT test, ask your doctor’s office to direct you to the NIPT billing team.
 They should be able to provide you with an estimate.

 Which NIPT Test Is Best?